ShivanshBhatnagar8/lightningDatatable.lwc/README.md

 # lightningDatatable.lwc

-In this datatable example, Inline editing, Pagination is also implemented with delete and edit file preview and download as a row actions
+In this datatable example, Inline editing, Pagination is also implemented with delete record , edit record,  file preview and download as a row actions